 Martha Washington Candy is a classic candy made with chocolate, coconut, and pecans.
 I simplify the recipe without losing any of that classic taste!

-While the gifts and toys were nice, looking back, however, my fondest memories are of the family being together; cooking, laughing, reminiscing, eating.
+While the gifts and toys were nice, looking back, however, my fondest memories are of the family being together: cooking, laughing, reminiscing, and eating.
 We were always in the kitchen.
-Maybe, I should have realized then my passion for cooking.
-Additionally, the clinking and clanking of utensil, pots, pans and the talking and laughing, I love the sound of being in the kitchen.
+Maybe I should have realized my passion for cooking then.
+Additionally, the clinking and clanking of utensils, pots, and pans, as well as the talking and laughing, I love the sound of being in the kitchen.

 It’s no surprise either that one of my favorite holiday treats is a candy that my mother made every Christmas, but only at Christmas.
-For that reason, the making of Martha Washington Candy signifies Christmas is near.
+Therefore, the making of Martha Washington Candy recipe signifies Christmas is near.
 It is a tradition.
 As well, it wouldn’t be Christmas without it.
 As you know, this candy has been around for years.
 Most notably, it’s simple yet elegant, quick yet gourmet, and outrageously rich!

 Why is it called Martha Washington Candy?

-It’s likely that Martha Washington, the person, had little if anything to do with the stores or the candy.
+It’s likely that Martha Washington, the person, had little if anything to do with the stores or the candy that bears her name.

 This is the original recipe that my Mother passed along to me.
 Be sure to scroll past it to the new, revised, and easier recipe!!